Menu

 We have ensured that pupils at Dickens Heath Community Primary School are exposed to a rigorous and research led model for Personal Development which is guided by Nurture UK, The Solihull Approach Model - Togetherness, the social and emotional learning framework, Jigsaw PSHE and RSHE and the University of Birmingham Jubilee Centre of Research – Character Education.

-At Dickens Heath Primary School, personal development is embedded through what pupils are “Caught” seeing, explicitly “Taught,” and independently “Sought.”
-This holistic approach combines character development, SEL, mental health support, PSHE/RSHE, online safety, enrichment, and the Dickens Heath Dozen experiences, all rooted in our school values, DH Drivers, and nurture principles.
-We aim for all pupils to leave the school confident, resilient, responsible, and prepared for secondary school and beyond.
+Inspired by the University of Birmingham Jubilee Centre of Research – Character Education, we have carefully thought about what pupils are “Caught” seeing, explicitly “Taught,” and independently “Sought” with core aspects of our Personal Development curriculum.
+Using this holistic approach to combine: character development, SEL, mental health support, PSHE/RSHE, online safety, enrichment, and the Dickens Heath Dozen experiences, all rooted in our school values, DH Drivers, and nurture principles, we aim for all pupils to leave the school confident, resilient, responsible, and prepared for secondary school and beyond.

 Top